FAQ – Frequently Asked Questions

 It is the Landlord’s responsibility to ensure that the property is clean prior to the beginning of the tenancy.
-It is the tenant’s responsibility to maintain the cleanliness thereafter.
+It is the tenant’s responsibility to maintain cleanliness thereafter.

 It is worth considering if your property would benefit from redecoration.
 Tenants are not allowed to redecorate during the tenancy unless otherwise agreed in writing by the Landlord.

 If you use our Full Managed service, we will carry out regular inspections to ensure that the property is being kept clean.